HenrikDK2/dotfiles/README.md

 **Warning!** Executing the following steps will replace your existing files with my configuration files.

-The install script expects Arch Linux to be setup with `systemd-boot`.

 1. Navigate to home directory. `/home/<username>`

 2. Run the following commands: